 - Power off and restart VMs (aggressive)

 The question then comes when do you use conservative and when do you use aggressive?
-Well first of all, let me say that by far “conservative” is the safest approach and for ‘regular’ environments (not stretched) I would probably always recommend to use “conservative”, but there are of course use cases for aggressive as well.
-I would start with asking these questions first:
+Well, first of all, let me say that by far “conservative” is the safest approach and for ‘regular’ environments (not stretched) I would probably always recommend using “conservative”, but there are of course use cases for aggressive as well.
+I would start by asking these questions first:

 - If you are using a stretched cluster, is it a “uniform” or “non-uniform” config?